vr33ni/web-portfolio-frontend-nuxt/README.md

 Using Nuxt Composition API and Typescript.
 Built based on basis of a project using Vue3 Composition API and Javascript ([original repo](https://github.com/vr33ni/web-portfolio-frontend))
 This application showcases my CV in form of a web portfolio.
 Currently, the project is still **under development**.
-The current setup consists of a basic user interface made from different components.
-The data is managed via store methods and fetched from the backend via the multiple services (listed in the **services** folder).
+The current setup consists of a basic user interface made from different components, which are accessed via the index page.
+The data is managed via store methods and fetched from the backend via multiple services (listed in the **services** folder).
 The backend code is available via the repository mentioned below.
 SSR is set to true.
 Bootstrap is used for styling.